༄༅། Foundations of Nondual Buddhist Tantra

 “The Buddha’s meaning can be known through symbols and actions, not through words and books.”

 Experiencing the meaning of the Buddha’s teachings, not just talking or thinking about them, will be at the heart of this series.
 We will move into this experience through the “three doors” or “pathways” of the body, speech, and mind.
-In this way, we will release into presence (Tib. rigpa) as a collective, letting concepts fall away as we rest at ease in our natural state, suchness, dharmata
+In this way, we will release into presence (Tib. rigpa) as a collective, letting concepts fall away as we rest at ease in our natural state, suchness, dharmata.

 This series:

-In this Foundations of Nondual Buddhist Tantra series, you will learn
+In this Foundations of Nondual Buddhist Tantra series, you will learn the following:

-• Early Buddhist teachings that laid the groundwork for Buddhist Tantra;
+• Early Buddhist teachings that laid the groundwork for Buddhist Tantra,

-• Origins and practices of classical Tantra (Buddhist & Hindu, including nondual Shaiva Tantra)
+• Origins and practices of classical Tantra (Buddhist & Hindu, including nondual Shaiva Tantra),

-• The importance of compassion and love for liberation;
+• The importance of compassion and love for liberation,

-• Nonduality – philosophical teachings on emptiness and interdependence;
+• Nonduality – philosophical teachings on emptiness and interdependence,

-• Meditation guidance and direct instruction on how to overcome obstacles to your realization;
+• Meditation guidance and direct instruction on how to overcome obstacles to your realization,

-• Commentaries to classic Dharma root texts from the original Tibetan language (will differ from series to series);
+• Commentaries to classic Dharma root texts from the original Tibetan language (will differ from series to series),

-• Chanting mantra japa (utter quietly) and kirtan (chanting melodically);
+• Chanting mantra japa (utter quietly) and kirtan (chanting melodically),

-• Experiential practices of the three doors of the body (somatic movement & gentle yoga), speech (mantra & pranayama), and mind (philosophy & meditation) that help us release into presence, resting at ease in our natural state;
+• Experiential practices of the three doors of the body (somatic movement & gentle yoga), speech (mantra & pranayama), and mind (philosophy & meditation) that help us release into presence, resting at ease in our natural state,

 • How to live with clarity, beauty, and integrity in this modern world as householders.